Kirk Olivadotti

-Kirk Olivadotti (born January 1, 1974) is an American football coach who is the inside linebackers coach for the Seattle Seahawks of the National Football League (NFL).
+Kirk Olivadotti (born January 1, 1974) is an American professional football coach who is a senior defensive assistant for the Seattle Seahawks of the National Football League (NFL).

 Early life

 Kirk Olivadotti was born in Wilmington, Delaware, to Karen and Tom Olivadotti.
 Now retired, Tom spent 40 years coaching football at the high school, college, and professional levels, the latter consisting of 21 years as a defensive coach for NFL teams such as the Cleveland Browns (1985–1986), the Miami Dolphins (1987–1995), the Minnesota Vikings (1996–1999), the New York Giants (2000–2003), and the Houston Texans (2004–2005).

 Kirk attended St. Thomas Aquinas High School in Fort Lauderdale, Florida from 1988 to 1992, where he played wide receiver on the school's football team.
 He then went on to Purdue University where he received a Bachelor's degree in Education, followed by a Master's degree in Education Administration.
 While at Purdue, Olivadotti played as wide receiver and was a four-year letter winner from 1993 to 1996.